-Don’t eat that!
-But wait, this slime is OK if a nibble happens!
-We know some kids are forever going to taste things and some kids are too young to know not to taste everything.
-Yet, you still want to make some cool slime or putty with them.
-Bring on a fun edible marshallow slime that doubles as a cool putty idea too!
+Want to know how to make edible slime with marshmallows?
+Here is a fun edible slime recipe that’s OK if a nibble happens!
+Have kids who will forever taste things or are too young to know not to taste everything.
+Grab some marshmallows, oil and cornstarch and make this fun marshmallow slime that also doubles as a cool putty idea!
 Homemade slime is what we love to play with here!

 Note: While this is considered an edible slime, it is not meant to be a food source.
 I am pretty sure this isn’t the healthiest thing to consume.
 However we are talking about safety, so this edible slime is perfectly fine if a little is consumed.